 Instead, I stayed in Pittsburgh where I grew up and did four years at the University of Pittsburgh.
 Then, I started moving west when I went to graduate school at The Ohio State University.
 My career in healthcare administration took me to Detroit, and then to St Louis.
 My plan was to return to Pittsburgh as soon as I could.

 So I set out writing a novel.
-And it’s taken me a lot longer than I thought it would.
+And it took me a lot longer than I thought it would.

 Maybe because I’m a perfectionist, and want to create a truly entertaining read.

 Maybe it’s because I’m a procrastinator.
 Or maybe just plain chicken, too scared to release my work to the world.

 In short, writing a novel became more of an adventure than I thought it would be.

 And along the way, I began noticing the adventures all around me.
 The ones I experience in my life.
 The ones I experience through the magic of reading.
 And ones I’ve been on in my quest to become not just a novelist, but a novelist whose books entertain and enchant, and leave the reader richer for having spent time in the work I created.

 By the way, I did finally get married after I returned from Russia, inheriting three stepdaughters, two step-grandsons, and a cat.
-My husband and I now live in northeast Wisconsin, where (as long as the Steelers aren’t playing) I gladly cheer for the Green Bay Packers.
+My husband and I now live in South Carolina, where we are enjoying longer summers and lots of barbecue.

 Comments are welcome!
 I’d love to know what you think about any of my posts.